NabaviLab/CNV-Sim/README.md

 ### Download as a standalone application
 Run the setup script appropriate for your operating system to install required dependencies.

+Refer to the below [CNV-Sim options](#cnv-sim-options-) section for more details on how to use all available command-line options

 ### Download as a Docker container
 We prefer that you run CNV-Sim from the [Docker](http://www.docker.com) container as it has all the dependencies installed inside yet; no need to go through any of the setup scripts included here.